Experimenting with Different Chunking Strategies via LangChain

 Building a chunking experimentation function

 This function is very similar to the one we linked above about using Notion with LangChain.
 The first section loads the document from the path using the Notion Directory Loader.
-Notice that we only grab the page content for the first page (and only have one page).
+Notice that we only grab the html content for the first web page (and only have one page).

 Next, we grab our splitters.
 First, we use the markdown splitter to split on the headers we passed in above.
-Then, we use our recursive splitter and split based on the chunking size and overlap.
+Then, we use our recursive splitter method and split based on the chunk size and overlap.

 def test_langchain_chunking(docs_path, splitters, chunk_size, chunk_overlap, drop_collection=True):